-General Education Requirements by Category\
+General Education Requirements by Category

-- 9 cr.
+9 cr.
 Communication

-- 6 cr.
+6 cr.
 History

-- 9 cr.
+9 cr.
 Humanities

-- 3 cr.
+3 cr.
 Diversity (May count as another general education requirement)

-- 6 cr.
+6 cr.
 Social Science

-- 12 cr.
+12 cr.
 Mathematics (3-8 cr.) / Science (3-8 cr.) / Technology (0-4 cr.)

-Students must select at least one math course and one lab science course and complete the 12 cr. requirement with any combination of math, science, and/or technology courses from the list of Approved General Education Courses.
+Students must select at least one math course, one lab science course, and one technology course and must complete the 12 cr. requirement with any math, science, or technology course from the current List of Approved General Education Courses.
+Students may attempt to "test out" of the technology requirement.
+If they succeed, they must take additional credits in math, lab science, or technology.

-- 2-3 cr.
-OCC Requirement: Any course from the list of Approved General Education Courses or ACAD 155 or any HEHP course - 16-17 cr.
-Elective Courses - 64 cr.
+3 cr.
+OCC Requirement: Any course from the list of Approved General Education Courses or ACAD 155: Student Success or any HEHP course

+16 cr.
+Elective Courses

+64 cr.
 TOTAL CREDITS (45 General Education Credits)